JoshuaEagles/SA2-Archipelago-Locations-Wiki/README.md

-**This branch is WIP, most pages currently do not work.**
+**This branch is WIP, most pages currently do not work.
+Itemsanity and Bigsanity are only available here for now.**

-Itemsanity Pages:
 ## Itemsanity Checks
 - Sonic
   - [City Escape](./Sonic/CityEscapeItemsanity.md)